kadaster-labs/sensrnet-registry-frontend/README.md

 `kustomize build deployment/overlays/gemeente-a | kubectl apply -f -`

 ## Internationalization + Localization
+The default language for the UI has been chosen to be Dutch, since the product was originally developed for the Dutch speaking citizen.
+However, not only do we want to have the option to launch this site internationally, there are many Dutch citizens who don't speak Dutch.
+We want this site to be accessible for them as well.
+Therefore, the Angular app in this repo has been internationalized, so that various localizations can be added later on.

 A comprehensive guide on how to do i18n and l10n in Angular is found at https://angular.io/guide/i18n.
 In its most basic form, the custom attribute `i18n` is placed on HTML elements.
-A translation file can then be generated with `ng xi18n --output-path src/locale`.
-This file can be duplicated for each extra language and its duplications can be translated using standard translation tools, for example Poedit.
-Then, during building, Angular generates alternative sites for each language, exposing them under different URL path, for example /nl/ for Dutch.
+A translation file can then be generated with `npm run extract-i18n`.
+Each language gets its own translation file and can be translated using standard translation tools, for example Poedit.

+Angular tooling currently only supports generating translation files ones.
+This means that whenever we update the site and regenerate the translation files, we've lost a previous translations.
+There is no build-in way to update the current translations.
+For this reason, we use the [xliffmerge](https://github.com/martinroob/ngx-i18nsupport/wiki/Tutorial-for-using-xliffmerge-with-angular-cli) tools, which does exactly that.
+The new and changed translations are marked as such, allowing us to translate the site in an incremental way.

+During the MVP process, the site is deployed for Dutch only.
+The app is therefore build to /dist/app.
+Whenever localizations are added, they will land in subfolders (i.e. /en/).
+This currently leads to problems with the way the backend is called (appending /api/), which breaks because of this.
+This will be changed in the future.

 ## Testing
 Tests can be run using `npm run test`, which launches an headless Chrome browser to run the tests in.
 Please consult https://developers.google.com/web/updates/2017/04/headless-chrome#cli for local installation and setup.
 For CI purposes, we've included a Dockerfile with which the correct environment can easily be configured.
 This way, tests can be run by running `./run-tests.sh`.